karthik-krishna/movie-guide-app-angular/README.md

 * Rate the movie as a guest user
 * Authentication
 * Display TV shows, add fav shows, latest episodes etc.,
-* implement pagination for reviews and similar movies in movie detail page
 * Can display 6-7 lines of reviews and then can have a read more button which can be re-directed to another page with complete review.
 There another service call can be made based on review-id

 After authentication